ASI-integration/NikolayGopenko/README.md

 ---

-If you’re looking for a backend developer who works well independently and delivers production-ready systems — feel free to reach out.
+If you're looking for a backend developer who works independently and delivers production-ready systems — feel free to reach out.